You have no items in your shopping cart.

 With this upgrade in our warehouse, we also got a slight upgrade in our website.
 We were still using the clunky software we used before, but it was much more stylish now!
 We didn't stick with this design for long because we were having a lot of the same issues as we were before the change.
 However, our look was really starting to come through.

-Sorry for the bad picture, it's the only one I could find.
+Sorry for the bad pictureS, it's the only one I could find.

 The situation in Sacramento was not ideal.
 We could only bare to live in this situation for so long, so we decided to move ourselves and the business to Davis in 2011.
 With this much needed move, Jerry also went full time with Balance Community, a full 24 months after starting the business.
 This was a huge leap as we were still very small.
 The budget was tight for several months, but we made it through!